-- D The Fixer Sixter, who has seen you cry and needs to die. - D The Enforcer Jonats, who kicked your last dog to death. - o The Boss Marlotte, who tries to control you.
+- a The Fixer Sixter, who has seen you cry and needs to die. - D The Enforcer Jonats, who kicked your last dog to death. - The Boss Marlotte, who tries to control you.

-- o The Boss Johammed, who gives you and your dog grub. - o The Chronicler Astrina, who loves you but won't admit it. - o Your dog.
+- a The Boss Johammed, who gives you and your dog grub. - a The Chronicler Astrina, who loves you but won't admit it. - a Your dog.
 Her life is worth that of ten of those lousy mutants.

-- o To kill the next mutant who looks at you sideways. - a For the one you desire to feel the same way about you. - o To leave the Ark with your dog and find a better life elsewhere.
+- To kill the next mutant who looks at you sideways. - a For the one you desire to feel the same way about you. - a To leave the Ark with your dog and find a better life elsewhere.